assaff/msc-thesis/source/results.rst

     In fact, in a recent study, Dunbrack et al. *[citation here]* estimate 50% of all X-ray structures in the Protein Data Bank include incorrect biological assembly remarks.

-.. note:: Crystal Contacts in X-ray structures

-    The most prominent method for solving protein structures is X-ray crystallography.
-To apply it, a crystal is made from a highly concentrated solution of the protein.
-In the crystal, individual protein molecules are arranged in a lattice.
-The crystal is then blasted with an X-ray beam, and an electron-density map is obtained from the resulting diffraction pattern.

-    Due to the high concentration in the solution, sometimes proteins in the crystal bind each other.
-These interactions, which are mostly presumed to be artifacts of the experiment, are called *crystal contacts*,

 .. note:: address differences between bound/unbound crystal contacts.